Cosmian/kms/crate/server/README.md

 - to not verify the expiration of OAuth2 tokens if `KMS_JWT_ISSUER_URI` is set.
 - to use HTTPS connection with unsecure SSL certificates (it will play anyway all the process to get a valid certificates and starts a HTTPS server)
-- to be runnable only inside an enclave

 ### Timeout feature